Ora Banda, Western Australia: Current

 Today's gold mining companies are still working the same sites discovered nearly a century ago, and on the outskirts of town you will find the Ora Banda State Battery which is still used to crush ore.

 Annually in September the population swells for a day for the Ora Banda Race Day.
 The race track is opposite the historical Ora Banda Inn.

-The town hit the headlines in 2000 when Gypsy Joker, Billy Grierson, was fatally shot while sitting at a camp fire on the old town site.
+The town hit the headlines in 2000 with the Hancock case.
+A Gypsy Joker, Billy Grierson, was fatally shot while sitting at a camp fire on the old town site.
 Former Criminal Investigation Bureau chief and Ora Banda hotel owner Don Hancock was suspected of the shooting and his properties were later fire-bombed.
 Hancock was later killed in a car bombing in 2001 in Perth in a revenge attack by a member of the Gypsy Jokers.

 In the early hours of the morning of 18 May 2019, the hotel was destroyed by fire.

 In August 2020 an impact crater was found near Ora Banda.
 The meteorite crater is estimated to be over 100 million years old, with a diameter of about 5 km.